With natural ingredients and good habits, those pimples will be the least of your worries.

 What causes acne around the mouth?

 Acne itself usually forms from a combination of excess oil production, clogged pores, inflammation, and bacterial infection.
-Acne around the mouth can be caused by many different factors such as the following.
+Acne around the mouth, chin, and jawline can be caused by many different factors such as the following.

 You might be having an allergic reaction to a certain food.
 What’s usually the case though is that food residue from acidic or greasy foods (think orange juice or french fries) is irritating the skin around your mouth or clogging your pores.
 When the grease ends up trapping bacteria in your pores too, that’s when pimples and cystic acne form.

 Skin-stripping synthetic ingredients and harsh scrubs can irritate your skin.
 The skin around your mouth can be extra sensitive from talking and eating irritating foods.
 Conventional acne treatments may seem effective, but they can dry out skin with ingredients like benzoyl peroxide or harsh detergents.
-Overly dry skin will actually begin to overproduce oil to compensate, increasing the likelihood of clogged pores.
+Overly dry skin will actually begin to overproduce oil to compensate.
+This increased oil production increases the likelihood of clogged pores.

 Are you taking off your makeup before going to bed at night?
 You’re going to want to throw in a natural face wash too if you’re going to bed with a clean canvas.
 Dirt and bacteria buildup commonly appear on skin after a long day out, which can be a nightmare when combined with greasy food residue.
 Acne occurs when too much of this gunk clogs your pores and infects sebaceous glands (your glands that secrete sebum!).